31 Oct Sundar Singh Thandi

 A saga of leadership and devotion towards Gur Sikh Temple Sundar Singh and Mohinder Kaur (was also known as Harnam Kaur), the Thandi Family of Abbotsford

-It was Sundar Taya along with some more Sikh mill workers who first thought of constructing a small Gurdwara in Abbotsford around the year 1906.
-They discussed this idea with Kuhatay Curk.
-As much as Sucha can recall approximately $3000 dollars were deposited with the authorities, which was a sizable amount for that period.
-Sundar Singh was instrumental in buying one acre of land.
-He then thought of requesting the Trethewey lumber company for lumber to give towards the construction of the Gurdwara.
+It was exactly in this raw and difficult times that Sundar Singh and Arjan Singh along with some of the other Sikh mill workers first thought of constructing a small Gurdwara in Abbotsford around the year 1907.
+As much as Sucha can recall approximately $3000 dollars were raised and deposited with the civic authorities, which was a sizable amount for that period, considering the wages were about 10 cents an hour.
+Sundar Singh was instrumental in buying one acre of land at the top of the town on a crested hill.
+He then thought of requesting the Trethewey Lumber Company to donate some of the lumber towards the construction of the Gurdwara.
 He further inspired every Sikh to give money in-kind or cash, and to participate in the noble cause of building the Gurdwara.
-The Tretheway family agreed to provide the lumber to them, free of cost-a great contribution indeed.
-Every Sikh, including Sundar Singh, cleaned the lumber and painstakingly carried it on their shoulders to the site of the Gurdwara from the Mill.
+The Tretheway family agreed to provide whatever lumber the Sikh men could carry on their backs, free of charge.
+Every Sikh, including Sundar Singh, cleaned the lumber and painstakingly carried the planks on their shoulders from the mill to the construction site of the Gurdwara – about a quarter kilometer away.

-From Vancouver, they came over to Abbotsford and went to the Gur Sikh temple to pay their respects.
-They took a taxi, driven by a Caucasian driver, who assured them to safely take them to Sundar Singh’s farm.
-Sucha recalls how the roads to Abbotsford were small during this time.
-Once you were on the highway there was a farm owned by Hari Singh who was also from Sucha’s village.
+He remembers that one of the first things he did after arriving in Abbotsford was to visit the Gur Sikh Temple in Abbotsford.
+He saw the building which he says was the same as it is now, but the original park at the back was not there anymore and there was a longish driveway to the Gurdwara from the side street.
 According to Sucha, “I found the Gurdwara to be simple and felt less people at the Gurdwara as compared to the Gurdwaras in Punjab.
 There was not that much of a crowd in the Gurdwara.
 The Nishan Sahib could be seen from a far off distance and it was made of wooden cedar tree trunk and had a bulb fixed on top of it.
 It was approximately 70 feet tall”.

-The Gurpurab celebrations year around were shared among various Gurdwaras in Victoria, Vancouver and Abbotsford.
-Since there were few car owners then, everyone gave rides to each other, especially at the time of Gurpurabs.
-Guru Gobind Singh birthday was celebrated at the Gurdwara at Vancouver; and Guru Nanak Dev ji’s was celebrated at the Gur Sikh Temple at Abbotsford and the ninth Guru’s celebration were celebrated in Victoria.
-During the Jor Mela celebrations every family in Abbotsford use to come together to decorate the Gur Sikh temple.
-There were few families in Abbotsford then and they tried and contributed to the best of their abilities.
-The Thandi family especially was actively involved with the Gurdwara.
-They contributed the making of the stairs and also help put up the newer nishaan sahib in 1957.
-Earlier there was a tall cedar tree which acted as the nishaan sahib.
-The Abbotsford authorities pointed to the fact that the tree could be of a problem to the traffic and passerby on the South Fraser Way as it might fell on the road.
-Hence a new nishaan sahib, made of steel was put at the Gurdwara.
-In addition, the stairs in front of the Gur Sikh Temple were made of wood, but then later on, Mohinder Tayee gave money for the construction of new stairs made of concrete.
+There were only few other Indo-Canadian families living in Abbotsford in the 1950’s, according to Sucha Singh.
+These few families in Abbotsford and a few others in the Fraser Valley tried and contributed to the wellbeing of the community to the best of their abilities.
+The Thandi family especially was actively involved with the Gur Sikh Temple.
+They contributed with the making of the front main staircase and also helped put up the newer nishaan sahib in 1957.
+Earlier the tall cedar tree had acted as the nishaan sahib.
+The Abbotsford authorities pointed to the fact that the tree could be a problem to the traffic and passerby on the South Fraser Way as it might fall on the road.
+Hence a new nishaan sahib, made of steel was placed at the Gurdwara.
+In addition, the stairs in front of the Gur Sikh Temple which had been made of wood needed replacing and Mohinder Tayee gave money for the construction of new stairs made of concrete.